Update, May 2025 The sunflowers at Dorothea Dix Park were planted in late May and are expected to bloom in late July.

 Dorothea Dix Park, a 308-acre property acquired by the City of Raleigh in 2015, is the largest city park in the City of Oaks.
 The site blends historic architecture and rich landscapes on the edge of downtown Raleigh (the closest park entrance is about one mile from the Raleigh Convention Center).
 Named for Dorothea Lynde Dix, an American activist on behalf of people with mental illness, the site spent 150 years as Dorothea Dix Hospital and more recently has been home to the N.C.
 Department of Health and Human Services.

-In the future, the City of Raleigh has big plans for a transformative public space—it's been named as "the nation's most exciting park project"—and some projects are well underway (the Greg Poole Jr., All Faiths Chapel opened three years ago; a Visitor Center opened in June 2024; and construction is underway on the 18-acre Gipson Play Plaza, expected to open in 2025).
-For now, though, massive open fields, tree-lined streets, skyline views and very minimal car traffic make this park an ideal place for all sorts of outdoor activities.
+Dorothea Dix Park has been known to be called "the nation's most exciting park project"—and some milestone improvements have been made in recent years.
+The Greg Poole Jr., All Faiths Chapel opened three four ago; a Visitor Center opened in June 2024; and the incredible 18-acre Gipson Play Plaza opened in June 2025.
+Massive open fields, tree-lined streets, skyline views and minimal car traffic also make this park an ideal place for all sorts of outdoor activities.

 Note: Authored by David Menconi, this piece has been produced in partnership with Raleigh Arts .
 Menconi's latest book,...
 View More